CUBRID/cubrid-manual/en/install.rst

     CUBRID supports both 32-bit and 64-bit Windows.
 You can check the version by selecting [My Computer] > [System Properties].
 Make sure to install the CUBRID 32-bit version on 32-bit Windows and the CUBRID 64-bit version on 64-bit Windows.

+    .. warning:: 10.1 would be the last release of 32-bit Windows.
+Later releases will only provide 64-bit version.

 **Installation Process**

     **Specifying the Directory to Install**